High Dimensional Binary Choice Model with Unknown Heteroskedasticity or Instrumental Variables: Simulation

-The variable selection outcomes are also encouraging, as presented in Tables \ref{tab:1B}--\ref{tab:3B}.
-The screening selects $(X_{1}, X_{2})$ as relevant variables for $V$ with probability approaching 1.
-Notably, for $X_{1}$, which has moderate dependence with $V$, the $\Pr(\{1\}\in\tilde{\mathcal{A}})$ attains 1 when $n \geq500$ across all three designs.
-For $X_{2}$, which has weak dependence on $V$, the $\Pr(\{2\}\in\tilde{\mathcal{A}})$ approaches 1 when $n \geq1000$ and is more sensitive to the number of candidate variables ($p_{n}$) in smaller sample sizes.\footnote{It is worth highlighting that the DC selection performs slightly better in Design 3 compared to Designs 1 and 2.
-This improvement can be attributed to the enhanced correlation between $X_{1}$ and $X_{2}$ in Design 3, strengthening their dependence on $V$.
-In fact, in Design 3, $\text{Corr}(V, X_{1}) = 0.28$ and $\text{Corr}(V, X_{2}) =0.16$.} Additionally, the SCAD regression can identify irrelevant regressors (e.g., $X_{1}$) and automatically exclude them from the regression with increasing probability as the sample size increases, which is evidenced in columns 3 and 4 of Tables \ref{tab:1B}--\ref{tab:3B}.
+The variable selection outcomes are encouraging, as presented in Tables \ref{tab:1A}--\ref{tab:3A}.
+The screening selects $(X_{1},X_{2})$ as relevant variables for $V$ with probability approaching one.
+Notably, for $X_{1}$, which has moderate dependence with $V$, the $\Pr(\{1\}\in\tilde{\mathcal{A}})$ attains 1 even when $n\leq 500$ across all three designs.
+For $X_{2}$, which has weak dependence on $V$, the $\Pr(\{2\}\in\tilde{\mathcal{A}})$ approaches 1 when $n\geq1000$ and is more sensitive to the number of candidate variables ($p$) in smaller sample sizes.\footnote{It is worth highlighting that the screening performs slightly better in Design 3 compared to Designs 1 and 2.
+This improvement can be attributed to the enhanced correlation between $X_{1}$ and $X_{2}$ in Design 3, strengthening their association with $V$.
+In fact, in Design 3, $\text{Corr}(V,X_{1})\approx 0.30$ and $\text{Corr}(V,X_{2})\approx 0.21$.} Additionally, the adaptive Lasso regression can automatically exclude irrelevant regressors (e.g., $X_{1}$) from the regression with increasing probability as the sample size increases, which is evidenced in the ``Correct (\%)" columns of Tables \ref{tab:1A}--\ref{tab:3A}.

+As expected, when the Probit model is correctly specified (up to scale), the Probit estimator is consistent and performs better than our adaptive Lasso estimator, as shown in Tables \ref{tab:1B} and \ref{tab:1C}.
+However, in the presence of heteroskedasticity, observed in Tables \ref{tab:2C} and \ref{tab:3C}, the Probit estimator maintains a bias of approximately 10\%–20\% for $\beta_{3}/\rho$ that persists as the sample size increases.
+Our adaptive Lasso estimator, which uses an inverse density as a plug-in term, is prone to generating extreme estimates, resulting in comparatively larger RMSEs, especially in smaller sample sizes.
+However, focusing on the MAD, which is robust to outliers, we observe that our adaptive Lasso estimator retains its $\sqrt{n}$-consistency across all three designs, aligning with our asymptotic theory, as illustrated in Tables \ref{tab:1B}–\ref{tab:3B}.
+Finally, although the adaptive Lasso variable selection is influenced by the choice of the tuning parameter $\gamma$, the resulting estimates appear to be pretty robust to this choice.